-How reviews affect customers
+How do customer reviews affect customers?

 Reading through reviews has become an essential part the customer journey towards purchasing.
 Psychologically, we place value on the opinions and behaviours of others and often make choices based on the choices that other people have or haven’t made.

 Customers see other customers’ reviews as personal testimony.
 When reading customer reviews, a dialogue opens between reader and reviewer and, less directly, between brand and reviewer.
 Readers see a small window into another person’s psychology as they offer a their story, however short, about a product or service.